apache/druid/docs/api-reference/legacy-metadata-api.md

 `POST /druid/coordinator/v1/metadata/bootstrapSegments`

-Returns a list of bootstrap segments for all datasources.
+Returns information about bootstrap segments for all datasources.
 The returned set will include all broadcast segments if broadcast rules are configured.

 <a name="coordinator-datasources"></a>